Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Related work

 \section{Related work}

-The problem of puzzle solving is one where orderless set of given fragments should be matched correctly with no overlaps to reconstruct a desired (known or unknown) global shape and (typically unknown) pictorial content.
-If only the global geometric shape is of interest, the puzzle is called ``apictorial''.
-If the reconstruction of a pictorial content is of interest too (and thus the pieces contain their respective share of that content), the puzzle is called "pictorial".
-We note that pictorial data can be considered as yet another clue for reconstructing the puzzle, whose degree of importance can vary compared to the apictorial cues.
+As mentioned above, the problem of puzzle solving is one where an orderless set of given fragments should be organized correctly with no overlaps to reconstruct a desired (known or unknown) global shape and possibly also with (typically unknown) pictorial content.
+In such cases, the pictorial data is yet another reconstruction cue whose degree of importance can vary relative to the apictorial (geometric) ones.
+Decades after Freeman and Garder's seminal paper~\cite{freeman1964apictorial} the problem was proved NP-complete~\cite{Demaine2007}, leading the literature to focus on devising heuristics, ad-hoc methods, and computational schemes that indeed cannot guarantee optimal solutions in tractable time but nevertheless facilitate successful puzzle solving in many cases, including large scale puzzles of various types.

-Since the problem of puzzle-solving was proved NP-complete~\cite{Demaine2007}, much of the literature on the topic has focused on devising heuristics, ad-hoc methods, and computational schemes that facilitate successful puzzle solving in many cases, including large scale puzzles of various types.
-Broadly speaking, the types of puzzles addressed in the prior art can be categorized into four classes based on the geometric properties of their pieces.
-We call these classes "Commercial toy puzzles", "Square jigsaw puzzles", "Partially constrained modelled puzzles" and "Unrestricted puzzles" (see Fig.~\ref{fig:related_puzzles} for an example of each puzzle type).
-This classification also implies that matching puzzle pieces next to each other during puzzle reconstruction may be done differently in each class.
-In particular, square jigsaw puzzles \textit{must be} pictorial in order to escape trivial setting.
-In the following we discuss the prior art in each class.
+Broadly speaking, visual puzzles are generated by taking a coherent global (pictorial or apictorial) object and ``breaking'' it into a set of orderless or disorganized set of fragments.
+The details of this ``breaking'' are called in this paper the ``forward'' {\em puzzle generation process}, which sometimes incorporates additional actions before the puzzle is finalized, such as removing fragments, adding bogus ones, deforming fragments geometry, or distorting the pictorial content (what we will call ``geometric noise'' and ``pictorial noise'', respectively).
+With this in mind, the types of puzzles addressed in the prior art can be categorized into three different classes of such generation processes.
+We call these classes "Commercial toy puzzles", "Square Jigsaw puzzles", and "Unrestricted puzzles" (see Fig.~\ref{fig:prior_art_puzzles}).
+Since puzzle reconstruction algorithms attempt to ``reverse'' the puzzle generation process, the classification also implies that the reconstruction process may be done differently in each class.
+One evident example is Square Jigsaw puzzles, which unlike their counterparts \textit{must be} pictorial in order to escape trivial settings.
+In the following, we elaborate on each class, not necessarily according to their chronological order in the literature.